Nercury/mars-wrong-results/README.md

 ## OS

 - Failed to observe issue on Windows
-- Issue observed on MacOS, Docker/Linux and Docker/WSL.
+- Issue was observed on MacOS, Docker/Linux and Docker/WSL.

 ## MSSQL Server